maxedahlgren/omni-rss/README.md

 `npm run server` starts the server which responds with the xml file at the path `/rss` after updating it if necessary.

+## Rewrite using XSL and Atom

+### Done

+- XML basics
+- Run using php
+- Single feed

+### TODO

+- Thumbnail integration
+- Combine all feeds